MiraalFatima/CodeGeneration-Financial-Data-Parser/README.md

 This repo is a complete demonstration of data engineering skills applied to unstructured financial Excel files — transforming messy, raw data into structured, queryable datasets.

-Built with ❤️ by Bilal Aslam.
+Built with ❤️ by Miraal Fatima